Q. What are sealants?

 Q. What is the procedure for placing sealants?

-A. Generally the procedure takes just one visit.
+A. Generally, the procedure takes just one visit.
 Placing dental sealants can be a very easy process.
 The tooth is cleaned, conditioned and dried.
-The sealant is then flowed onto the grooves of the tooth where it is hardened with a special blue light.
+The sealant then flows onto the grooves of the tooth where it is hardened with a special blue light.
 All normal activities can occur directly after the appointment.

 Q. How important is brushing and flossing after sealants are applied?

 A. It is just as important for your child to brush and floss their teeth.
 Sealants are only one part of the defensive plan against tooth decay.

 A. This treatment is quite affordable, especially when you consider the value of protection against tooth decay.
 Most dental insurance companies cover sealants.
 Check with your insurance company about your child’s coverage.